thyagomanhaes/farma_bot/README.md

 # Set up

+- Create a virtual envirement with python -m venv env
+- execute the command pip install -r requirements to install the libs needed to run the project

 To use the mecofarma bot, just run the "scraper_mecofarma.py" in mecofarma folder.

 To use the AppySaude bot, just run the "scraper_appysaude.py" in appysaude folder.